 - Because human milk is not homogenized, it will naturally separate into layers of milk and cream.
 This is normal, and does not mean the milk is spoiled.
 If the milk separates, heat and swirl it gently to mix.

-- Several batches of EBM expressed at different times may be mixed and/or stored together to make enough for one feeding.
+- Several batches of EBM (expressed breast milk) pumped at different times may be mixed and/or stored together to make enough for one feeding.
 A mother’s EBM should only be used for her baby.
-For health reasons, milk from different mothers should not be pooled.
+Milk from different mothers should not be pooled.

 - Because a baby digests and uses human milk so completely, a little less breast milk than formula may be needed at a feeding.
 There is no way to predict exactly how much milk a baby will need at each feeding, but you will soon learn how much milk the baby usually takes.
 In exclusively breastfed babies, milk intake increases quickly during the first few weeks of life, then stays about the same between one and six months – though it is likely to periodically increase during growth spurts.
 During the first six months, most babies will take in about the same amount of milk: around 25-32 ounces in 24 hours.
 It’s a good idea to have some 1-2 ounce portions available for snack feedings.

-- At some point after six months, depending in how much of his nourishment comes from other foods and how often he nurses, your baby’s milk intake will gradually decline as his nutrient intake from other sources increases.
-The ‘average baby’ will ‘usually’ take from two to four ounces, but this varies greatly from baby to baby.
+- At some point after 6 months, depending in how much of his nourishment comes from solid foods and how often he nurses, the baby’s milk intake will gradually decline as his nutrient intake from other sources increases.
+The ‘average baby’ will ‘usually’ take between 2-4 ounces, but this varies greatly from baby to baby.
 Remember, these are only guidelines and don’t apply to each unique little person.

 - Until you get a feel for how much the baby will consistently take at each feeding, offer small amounts of EBM at a time.
 If the baby is not very hungry, you will not then have to waste large quantities of milk.
 If he needs more, prepare another smaller amount.